 - Click on the title of your quiz.

-- In the right hand column Click on the Create a new question button (there is no need to change the category the question is created in, the default is the module).
-This brings up different question types for you to choose from, select the one appropriate and click the Add button.
+5. This will open a window with different question types for you to choose from, select the one appropriate and click the'Add' button.
 See below for a description of each taken from the Moodle.org website:

 - Calculated.
 Calculated questions offer a way to create individual numerical questions by the use of wildcards that are substituted with individual values when the quiz is taken.